 Rose Hip Herbal Remedies

-This makes rose hips a fantastic choice for herbal teas and other formulas when you’re looking to boost immunity.
+Rose hips are a fantastic choice for herbal teas and other formulas when you’re looking to boost immunity.
 Try a simple Rosehip Tea, an Immunity-Building Vitamin C Tea, or an immune system kick-in-the-pants with Echinacea, Rose & Rosehip Tea.

 I have an immune boosting tea blend that I like to keep on hand that includes rose hips.